What is the exception for descending below 100ft above the touchdown zone elevation using approach lights?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-The correct answer highlights that for an aircraft to descend below 100 feet above the touchdown zone elevation while utilizing approach lights, it is necessary for the red terminating bars or the red side row bars to be visible.
-This visibility serves as a critical safety measure, assuring pilots that they are aligned properly with the runway and that they can initiate a safe landing.
+The correct answer highlights that for a pilot to descend below 100 feet above the touchdown zone elevation while using approach lights, it is essential that the red terminating bars or the red side row bars are visible.
+This visibility provides crucial visual cues indicating that the aircraft is on the correct flight path and is safely aligned with the runway.
+The red bars are designed to signify the end of the runway and help ensure that the pilot has sufficient visual references to proceed with landing.

 Subscribe